ArthurAtangana/SYSC3303A_Project/test/system/README.md

 ## System Test Method

-The current method for testing the overall functionality of the system involves running the `main()` method of the MainDMA class, and verifying its runtime output against expected results.
+The current method for testing the overall functionality of the system involves running the `main()` method of the Mains.MainCombinedDMA class, and verifying its runtime output against expected results.
 A sample of the program's expected output during a single execution is contained in this directory.

 ### Expected output